-- Technical Studies: - Complete ASCU's Standalone PFS and initiate the Amended PFS which will incorporate MainSpring. - An amended PFS including MainSpring is estimated for completion by October 2024. - A standalone DFS is estimated to be completed by June 2025. - Drilling Programs: - Infill to inferred and indicated programs totaling 180,000 ft (54,860 m) at MainSpring and Cactus West required for future technical studies.
-Drilling will target oxide, enriched and primary mineralization. - Metallurgy: - Begin evaluating MainSpring and Parks/Salyer heap leach amenability in 20 ft (6m) columns in a commercial laboratory.
+- Technical Studies: - Initiate the Amended PEA which will incorporate MainSpring with expected completion in H2/2024. - An amended PFS including MainSpring is estimated for completion by late 2024. - A standalone DFS is estimated to be completed by June 2025.

+Drilling Programs:

+• Infill to inferred and indicated programs totaling 180,000 ft (54,860 m) at MainSpring and Cactus West required for future technical studies.
+Drilling will target oxide, enriched and primary mineralization.
+Phase 1 of this work is completed.

+Metallurgy:

-• Permitting will include amending permits (SWPP, Aquifer Protection Permit and Industrial Air) related to the Cactus PFS.
+- Begin evaluating MainSpring and Parks/Salyer heap leach amenability in 20 ft (6m) columns in a commercial laboratory. - Permitting will include amending permits (SWPP, Aquifer Protection Permit and Industrial Air) related to the Cactus PFS.